 The Commonwealth's transition to a modern ERP system (Cardinal) also provides the agency with opportunities to revamp and revitalize its internal financial systems.
 DGIF is analyzing the integration of enterprise shared services for procurement and human resource management along with budgeting and expenditure functionality found in Cardinal.

-DGIF recognizes the need to enhance and expand agency services offered to constituents through online or mobile devices.
-The agency is actively searching for a vendor partner to modernize and expand its current web offerings.
+DGIF recognizes the need to constantly look for ways to enhance and expand agency services offered to constituents through online or mobile devices.

 Workforce Development